Enigma Suarez driven by will to win at all costs

-In Brazil, Suarez came back from injury to score twice and effectively knock England out of the tournament.
-And then he showed his teeth.

-From the moment he bit into Italy defender Giorgio Chiellini's shoulder, the world came crashing in and Barcelona's new signing moves to the Nou Camp despite a four-month suspension from all soccer activities, a fine and a nine-match international ban.

-In South Africa, he had forged a reputation as a sharp-eyed goal-getter but then committed a goalline handball that ultimately denied opponents Ghana a place in the semi-finals.
+In the space of a few weeks in South Africa four years ago, he forged a reputation as a sharp-eyed goal-getter, before joining the tournament's hall of infamy for a goalline handball that ultimately deprived opponents Ghana a place in the semi-finals.

-It is a pattern that has been repeated throughout a footballing career where the peaks have been moments of maverick ability and ingenuity that have propelled him into the stratosphere of the game's elite.

-The troughs, however, have come to define him just as much.
-Suarez has now picked up three long suspensions for biting, one for racist abuse and acquired a reputation for diving that has stuck with him despite valiant efforts to shed it.

 His abundant quality has never been in doubt.
 He has a unique ability to engineer and get the better of defenders in one-on-one situations, a deadly finish and a knack for pulling off the spectacular.